Star-Spangled Banner (flag)

 The Star-Spangled Banner, or the Great Garrison Flag, was the garrison flag that flew over Fort McHenry in Baltimore Harbor during the naval portion of the Battle of Baltimore during the War of 1812.
 It is on exhibit at the National Museum of American History, Smithsonian Institution.
 Seeing the flag flying over Fort McHenry on the morning of September 14, 1814, after the battle ended, Francis Scott Key was inspired to write the poem "Defence of Fort M'Henry".
-These words were written by Key and set to the tune of "To Anacreon in Heaven" by John Stafford Smith, a popular song at the time.
-In 1931 the song became the national anthem of the United States.
+These words were written by Key and set to the tune of "To Anacreon in Heaven", a popular song at the time, by John Stafford Smith.
+In 1931, the song became the national anthem of the United States.

 More broadly, a garrison flag is a U.S. Army term for an extra-large national flag that is flown on Sundays, holidays, and special occasions.
 The U.S. Navy term is "holiday colors".

 With fifteen stripes, the Star-Spangled Banner remains the only official American flag to bear more than thirteen stripes.

 Description

 The flag was stitched from a combination of cotton and dyed English wool bunting.
 It has fifteen horizontal red and white stripes, as well as fifteen white stars in the blue field.
 The two additional stars and stripes, approved by the United States Congress's Flag Act of 1794, represent Vermont and Kentucky's entrance into the Union.
 The stars are arranged in vertical rows, with five horizontal rows of stars, offset, each containing three stars.
 At the time, the practice of adding stripes (in addition to stars) with the induction of a new state had not yet been discontinued.

 The flag originally measured 30 by 42 ft and weighed about 50 lb.
 Each of the fifteen stripes is 2 ft wide, and each of the stars measures about 2 ft in diameter.
 Several feet of fabric have been lost from the flag's fly end, from cuttings that were given away as souvenirs and gifts, as well as from deterioration from continued use.
 It now measures 30 by 34 ft.
 The flag currently has only fourteen stars—the fifteenth star was similarly given as a gift, but its recipient and current whereabouts are unknown.

+A red patch shaped like a chevron, a capital A, or an inverted V "was reportedly sewn onto the flag by Louisa Armistead, widow of the commander of Fort McHenry," according to the Smithsonian.